janux/janux-portal/README.md

 e.-Run 'npm install and then run 'gulp'

-*4.- *How to install Janux Vuejs seed *
+*4.- *How to install Janux Portal *

-a.- Clone the project at 'janux-vuejs-seed.git'.
+a.- Clone the project at 'janux-portal.git'.

 b.- Switch to branch develop ('git fetch && git checkout develop').